 We are concerned about the negotiations underway at the International Seabed Authority, which could lead to a potential start of deep seabed mining (DSM) in international waters.
-As financial institutions that have signed the Finance for Biodiversity Pledge, we are committed to helping protect and restore biodiversity and ecosystems through our investment and finance activities.
+As financial institutions, we are committed to helping protect and restore biodiversity and ecosystems through our investment and finance activities.
 We aim to act in the best long-term interests of our beneficiaries.
 We also recognise the crucial role the ocean plays in tackling climate change, protecting biodiversity, and supporting long-term social and economic stability.